Adoption of an adult

 Warning

-You must attach to your request a tax stamp of 50 €, unless you are a beneficiary of legal aid.
+The adopter must attach to his application a tax stamp of 50 €, unless he is a beneficiary of legal aid.

 Hearing

-The hearing shall take place at in camera, in ‘ council chamber ”, that is to say without an audience.
+The hearing shall be held in ‘ council chamber ”, that is, without the public.

 At the hearing, the judge means the adopter or the adopting couple.
 He verifies that the conditions of the adoption are completed and that it is in the interest of the adopted adult.